chengzd-swift/expense-tracker/README.md

-# Welcome to your Dyad app

 # 💰 MyExpenses - Personal Finance Expense Tracker

-MyExpenses is a modern full-stack personal finance web application designed to help users efficiently track, categorize, and manage their daily expenses.
-The application provides an intuitive dashboard, secure user authentication, and persistent cloud-based data storage, allowing users to manage their financial records anytime and anywhere.
+MyExpenses is a modern full-stack personal finance web application designed to help users efficiently track, categorize, and manage their daily expenses through an intuitive and responsive interface.
+The application provides users with a personalized financial dashboard, secure authentication, and cloud-based data storage, allowing them to manage their financial records anytime and anywhere.

-The project was developed using **React (TypeScript)** with the assistance of the **DYAD vibe coding tool** to accelerate development and improve productivity while maintaining a clean and modular application structure.
+This project was developed using **React (TypeScript)** with the assistance of the **DYAD Vibe Coding Tool** to accelerate the development process while maintaining a clean, modular, and scalable application structure.

 ---